CHACO Dog Training

 1. Trainers who talk about dominance or being a pack leader.

-2. Trainers who use techniques like alpha rolls, leash pops, or any physical manipulation.
+2. Trainers who use techniques such as alpha rolls, leash pops, or any other physical manipulation.

 3. Trainers who use tools like prong, shock, or choke collars.